rushilma/thesis/3-hardness.typ

 We start with hardness for linear energy levels, $E=Theta(N)$; this corresponds to the statistically optimal regime, as per @karmarkarProbabilisticAnalysisOptimum1986.
 Our hardness result in this regime roughly corresponds to that of Gamarnik and Kızıldağ's Theorem 3.2, although their result applies to stable algorithms and does not show a low degree hardness-type result
 @gamarnikAlgorithmicObstructionsRandom2021b[Thm.
 3.2].
-A key feature of considering polynomial algorithms is that in @prop_correlated_fundamental, we can let $epsilon$ be exponentially small in $E$, which in the linear regime allows for it to be exponentially small in $N$; as we'll see, this has rather extreme implications for the failure of polynomial algorithms under the low degree heuristic.
+A key feature of considering polynomial algorithms is that in @prop_correlated_fundamental, we can let $epsilon$ be exponentially small in $E$, which in the linear regime allows for it to be exponentially small in $N$; as we will see, this has rather extreme implications for the failure of polynomial algorithms under the low degree heuristic.

 // linear poly low degree hardness
 #theorem[